pollfish/docs/android-ironsource-adapter.md

 </div>

-This guide is for publishers looking to use IronSource mediation to load and show Rewarded Surveys from Pollfish in the same waterfall with other Rewarded Ads.
+This guide is for publishers looking to use ironSource LevelPlay to load and show Rewarded Surveys from Pollfish in the same waterfall with other Rewarded Ads.

 <br/>